Nonlinear interaction of impulsive gravitational waves for the vacuum Einstein equations: Statement of Main Theorem

-Then for $\epsilon$ sufficiently small depending only on $C$, $c$ and $I$, there exists a spacetime $(\mathcal M,g)$ endowed with a double null foliation $u$, $\ub$ that solves the characteristic initial value problem to the vacuum Einstein equations in $0\leq u\leq I$, $0\leq \ub\leq \epsilon$.
-The metric is continuous in the $(u,\ub, \th^1, \th^2)$ coordinate system and takes the form In addition, $(\mathcal M,g)$ is a $C^0$ limit of smooth solutions to the vacuum Einstein equations and is the unique spacetime solving the characteristic initial value problem among all $C^0$ limits of smooth solutions.
-Moreover,
+Then there exists $\epsilon>0$ sufficiently small depending only on $C$, $c$ and $I$ such that if $\ub_*\leq \epsilon$, there exists a spacetime $(\mathcal M,g)$ that solves the characteristic initial value problem to the vacuum Einstein equations in the region $0\leq u\leq u_*$, $0\leq \ub\leq \ub_*$.
+Geometrically, this is the region to the future of the initial hypersurfaces $H_0$ and $\Hb_0$ which is bounded in the future by the incoming null hypersurface emanating from $S_{0,\ub_*}$ and the outgoing null hypersurface emanating from $S_{u_*,0}$.
+Associated to the spacetime $(\mathcal M,g)$, there exists a system of null coordinates $(u,\ub, \th^1, \th^2)$ in which the metric is continuous and takes the form